huggingface/datasets/datasets/librispeech_asr/README.md

 ### Supported Tasks and Leaderboards

 - `automatic-speech-recognition`, `audio-speaker-identification`: The dataset can be used to train a model for Automatic Speech Recognition (ASR).
 The model is presented with an audio file and asked to transcribe the audio file to written text.
 The most common evaluation metric is the word error rate (WER).
-The task has an active Hugging Face leaderboard which can be found at https://huggingface.co/spaces/huggingface/hf-speech-bench and ranks models based on their WER.
+The task has an active Hugging Face leaderboard which can be found at https://huggingface.co/spaces/huggingface/hf-speech-bench.
+The leaderboard ranks models uploaded to the Hub based on their WER.
+An external leaderboard at https://paperswithcode.com/sota/speech-recognition-on-librispeech-test-clean ranks the latest models from research and academia.

 ### Languages